Pineapple bun: Other common variants

-The pineapple bun may come in miniature sizes (迷你菠蘿包), it may be used as a bread roll for sandwiches with luncheon meat (餐肉菠蘿包), or it may be pre-stuffed with red bean paste (紅豆菠蘿包), custard cream (奶黃菠蘿包), barbecued pork (叉燒菠蘿包), or a sweet filling of shredded coconut (椰絲菠蘿包) like that in a cocktail bun.
-It is possible to order a "pineapple pineapple bun", actually stuffed with pineapple (菠蘿菠蘿包).
+The pineapple bun may come in miniature sizes, it may be used as a bread roll for sandwiches with luncheon meat, or it may be pre-stuffed with red bean paste, custard cream (奶黃), barbecued pork, or a sweet filling of shredded coconut (椰絲) like that in a cocktail bun.
+It is possible to order a "pineapple pineapple bun", actually stuffed with pineapple.

-Japanese melonpan and Korean soboro bread are variants that use the same ingredients for a German streusel-like texture on top but without resemblance to a pineapple.
+Japanese melonpan and Korean soboro bread are variants that use the same ingredients for a German streusel-like texture on top, but without resemblance to a pineapple.

 Controversy

-In September 2014, a police raid in Hong Kong found that, unwittingly, several suppliers (including Starbucks, 7-Eleven and Cafe Express) had been selling pineapple buns made with tainted oil, known as "gutter oil", from an unlicensed factory in Taiwan.
-This oil was recycled from kitchen waste, as well as being a by-product of leather processing and offal from slaughterhouses.

 In October 2020, a Japanese bakery c'est très fou launched the product "Taiwanese pineapple bun", which received criticism for suggesting the product originated in Taiwan, though the bakery's introduction of the product had correctly mentioned that the bun originated in Hong Kong.
+In January 2021, another Japanese bakery was criticized for calling it "Taiwan pineapple bun".